Protectors of the Night

 "Yes, but I don't want to act like this isn't a big deal when it is.
-Flippy said..." the chicken paused.
+Flippy said..."
+Gyro paused.
 Evina had accidentally seen the end of their conversation and remembered how harsh the dog had been.
 "Never mind.
-We need to try something that will really bond us together."
+We need an activity that will bond us together."

-"What do you have in mind?" the horse asked.
+"What do you have in mind?"
+Glue Stick asked.

 Evina was in his bed again, staring up at the darkness.
-He had been thinking about his past and tried to be grateful that he was bored instead of in mortal peril every second.
-Still, there was one thing that was hauntingly similar about this trip, the things that he saw.
-In the forest he knew he had seen a toon.
+He had been thinking about his past and tried to be grateful that he was bored instead of in mortal peril every second, but it didn't make him feel any better.
+Still, there was one thing that was hauntingly similar to this trip: the strange things that he saw.
+In the forest, he knew he had seen a toon.
 It didn't seem likely that the light was playing with his eyes, he definitely wasn't dreaming, and he wasn't going to accept he had gone crazy just yet.

-Feeling guilty that so much time had passed by doing nothing again, he went back to the main room to exercise again.
-There appeared to be a little improvement in his strength, or maybe that was just his imagination.
+Feeling guilty that so much time had passed by doing nothing, he went back to the main room to exercise again.
+There appeared to be some improvement in his strength, or maybe that was just his imagination.

 "I haven't forgotten."

 Evina sighed.
-"Ok, you are a little annoying but I can forgive you for that."
+"Ok, you are a little annoying, but I really can't blame you for that."

 Glue Stick's expression didn't change.
-He still sat there solemnly "Good.
-Then don't say 'I told you so.'"
+He sat in his seat solemnly.
+"Good.
+Then don't say 'I told you so'."
 He got on the floor with Evina and tried to work out as hard as he could.

 Evina was glad that they were finally starting to be more like friends now, even though the process still had a long way to go.

-Gyro came back into the main room shortly thereafter and was pleased to see that the others were talking peacefully together.
-"Well I looked at our progress and, well, we're actually doing better than I thought.
-I guess we can eat an early dinner and then drop out to find another world to explore."
+Gyro came back into the main room shortly thereafter and was pleased to see that the other two were at peace, for now.
+"Well, I looked at our progress and, well, we are actually doing better than I thought.
+I guess we can eat an early dinner then drop out to find another world to explore."

 "Yeah, why not?
-Who says you guys can do more than me?"
+Who said you guys had more motivation than me?"